All Products

 }

-2. Attach the custom policy to the specified RAM user.
+2. Attach the policy to the RAM user.
 For more information, see Grant permissions to a RAM user.

-• By default, keys in a KMS instance are accessible only from virtual private cloud (VPC) networks.
-You can perform the following operations to view the VPC endpoint of a KMS instance: Go to the KMS console.
-On the Instance page, find the required KMS instance and click Details in the Actions column.
-On the Instance tab, view the Instance VPC Endpoint field.
+• VPC access: Go to the KMS console.
+On the Instance page, click Details in the Actions column.
+On the Instance tab, copy the Instance VPC Endpoint value.

 image

-• If you want to access the key over the Internet, go to the Share Resources tab, turn on Internet Access Status, and then view the Public Endpoint field.
+• Public internet access: On the Share Resources tab, enable Internet Access Status, then copy the Public Endpoint value.

 image

-When you create an AccessKey pair for an Alibaba Cloud account or a RAM user, you must save the AccessKey ID and AccessKey secret.
+Create an AccessKey pair for the Alibaba Cloud account or RAM user.
+Save both the AccessKey ID and AccessKey secret.
 For more information, see Create an AccessKey.

 <dependency>